 By-elections can be called for various reasons including:

 Referenda - when required

 The Borough Council or central Government can organise referenda on a variety of issues.
 The last national referendum was in 2011 when the government tested the country's view on whether to change our voting system to the Alternate Vote.

-Regional elections cover more than one local authority area, for example European Parliamentary elections, Police and Crime Commissioner elections.
-The governing body in charge of conducting these elections across the UK appoint Regional or Area Returning Officers.
+Regional elections cover more than one local authority area, for example Police and Crime Commissioner elections.
+The governing body in charge of conducting these elections across the UK appoint Area Returning Officers.

-In recent years, the Returning Officer for Southampton City Council has also been appointed as the relevant election Regional/Area Returning Officer.
+In recent years, the Returning Officer for Southampton City Council has also been appointed as the relevant election Area Returning Officer.